Legal Help With Herniated Disk Injuries After An Accident

 Spinal disk injuries often occur as a result of a serious car or truck collision.
-In the Gainesville and Marion County area, the attorneys at Fine, Farkash & Parlapiano, P.A., have represented many people with this type of serious injury and have gained familiarity with cases where back or neck injuries have occurred.
+In the Gainesville and Marion County areas of Florida, the attorneys at Fine, Farkash & Parlapiano, P.A., have represented many people with this type of serious injury and have gained familiarity with cases where back or neck injuries have occurred.

 Your body’s initial response to a vehicular collision is the production of adrenaline.
 Adrenaline, a powerful hormone, can cause a feeling of euphoria that covers up your perception of serious injury.
 This is a natural human response that makes us able to fight or flee from a dangerous situation.
 But many confuse this initial response and assume they aren’t really injured.
 It is important to see a medical professional if symptoms of a disk or whiplash injury occur.
 Self-diagnosis, diagnosis from friends, relatives or lawyers is no substitute for a visit to a qualified physician in regards to your neck or back injury.

 Although there are a number of different tests to determine a disk injury, the “gold standard” is most often an MRI.
 This is an expensive test and must be ordered by a qualified medical professional after an appropriate examination and history.
 If the MRI, CT, or other appropriate test shows a bulging or herniated disk, a referral to a neurosurgeon or orthopedic surgeon may be appropriate.
 It should be emphasized again that prompt examination by a qualified doctor is important because disk injuries, if untreated, can produce serious permanent harm.